tarik0/shannon-stream-cipher/README.md

-# shannon-stream-cipher
+# Shannon Stream Cipher
-An implementation of Shannon stream cipher on C#.
+An implementation of Shannon stream cipher based on librespot-java.